 Film and Video Studies

-Film & Video Studies (FVS) is an interdisciplinary major grounded in film and communication theory and history.
+Film & Video Studies (FVS) is an interdisciplinary program grounded in film and media theory and history.
 In FVS you will learn how to think about, analyze, integrate, and apply the foundational theories of the film/video discipline through production and theory courses.
 Self-motivated students can create an interdisciplinary, individualized program for further study of film, video, and developing media or to enter the workforce in a creative capacity.
-To maximize your job prospects after graduation, you will be encouraged to pursue a second major in a related field connected to your interests and abilities, and to seek internships to enhance your abilities.
+Students will choose between one of two majors, Film/Video Studies or Film/Video/Theater Production.
+The studies major is an extremely flexible major that qualifies for CLA Degree in 3, pairs nicely with a second major, or generally enables the student maximum potential for individual program development.
+The production major is a much more focused major, taking dedicated students through all phases and aspects of the production process.
+The production major focuses on hands-on, experiential education with room to develop an area of expertise (Live Events, Narrative Cinema, Corporate and Non-fiction Video, Documentary, etc.) or create a general/broad based program.

 Bobby Chastain (firstname.lastname@example.org) Interim Director, Film and Video Studies